Woman freaking out after 'glitch in the matrix' as she tries to cut lemon

 Plenty of people were utterly convinced they were witnessing something unexplainable, having clearly seen the knife go through the lemon in the video.

-One said the lemon must have 'literally moved and put itself back together', someone else was convinced it was 'a glitch or the food is alive'.
+One said the lemon must have 'literally moved and put itself back together', where as someone else was convinced it was 'a glitch or the food is alive'.

 Others were less than convinced, with one person claiming the woman 'didn't slice it all the way through' and arguing that such a thin cut might not split the lemon.